 Britain’s most varied street?

-Such is the variety that residents have now issued a challenge to any other street in London or indeed in the whole of Britain that can compare with North Hill in its variety.
-It is believed that twelve different monarchs were on the English throne when its dwellings were built.
+Such is the variety that residents issued a challenge to any other street in London - or indeed in the whole of Britain - that can compare with North Hill in its variety.
+It is believed that twelve different monarchs were on the English throne over the period of time when its dwellings were built.
 Can any other street exceed that number?

 To attract more visitors to Highgate, and to help with the regeneration of its economy, residents submitted a bid under Haringey’s “Making The Difference” programme to promote North Hill as a destination for visitors interested in Britain’s architecture.

-One side of the fold out guide has photographs of 35 of North Hill’s dwellings sorted in the order in which they were built so that visitors can see how styles have evolved over the 450 years since the first were built.
-The reverse side of the fold out guide highlights the most interesting features of each building.
+One side of the fold-out guide has photographs of 35 of North Hill’s dwellings sorted in the order in which they were built.
+Visitors can use the guide to see how styles have evolved over the past 450 years since the first were built.
+The reverse side of the fold-out guide highlights the most interesting features of each building.
 This side is great for when you walk the street since it is organised in walk order.

 The bid also included the design and erection of an interpretation board similar to those successfully installed on Haringey’s Parkland Walk.
 The interpretation board is located outside "The Bull" on North Hill.

 Use this form to let us know what you think of this page.
 All comments are reviewed by us once every week.

 This form is not for service issues or requests - all such comments should go to Customer Services.